mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 $ ./hello.sh
 ```

-Here, I use the second way to run my script.
-However, the system is very picky about not treating any text files as a program.
-Then each time we create a shell script we may meet a problem about permission:
+Here, I used the second way to run my script; however, the system is very picky about not treating any text files as a program.
+Whenever we create a shell script we may meet a problem about permission:

 ```
 $ ./hello.sh